Vitae | Experience

 Promote and support California Community College (CCC) libraries at the state and regional levels through the Council of Chief Librarians (CCL).
 In a professional volunteer capacity, assist the Board of Directors in the development and communication of key projects, such as the CCL website redesign, the annual Deans & Directors Conference, and the search for and implementation of a statewide CCC Library Services Platform (LSP).
 Serve as a liaison to Southwest Bay colleges and work with regional library leadership on ways to collaborate and advance our mission.

 Course Agent | Los Gatos, California | 8/05 – present

-Course Agent is evolving into an educational technology blog and consultant site.
+Course Agent is slowly evolving into an educational technology blog, consultant, and property-rental site.
 Previously, Course Agent designed, developed, and disseminated informational websites and niche e-learning curricula.
 It provided instructional technology, e-pedagogy, and new media consulting for colleges and universities, small businesses, and non-profits.
 Clients have included: Chadron State College, Conservation Services Group, Delta State University College of Education, DSU Small Business Development Center, Estes Aviation and Charlie Echo, LLC, Garrett College, The Kaleidoscope Project, Matanuska-Susitna College, Mississippi Consignment Sales, Ringling College of Art and Design, University of Alaska, Anchorage, and Course Agent Flying, a subsidiary of Course Agent that operated from 11/10 to 8/11 and developed cost-effective e-learning and e-commerce solutions for Fixed-Base Operations (FBOs), independent flight instructors, and commercial pilots.